Homemade Swedish Meatballs and Gravy Recipe

 STEP 2 | Cook the onions

-First, grab a large nonstick skillet and set the stove to medium heat.
+Grab a large nonstick skillet and set the stove to medium heat.
 Toss in some butter to melt, and add the onions and a pinch of salt.
+Sauté the diced onions for about 5 minutes.
+You’ll know they are done cooking when they are soft and tender.

 ingredients in a bowl of Swedish meatballs.